California Golden Seals: Founding

 In 1966, the NHL announced that six expansion teams would be added as a new division for the 1967–68 season, officially because of a general desire to expand the league to new markets, but also to squelch the Western Hockey League's threat to turn into a major league.
 The San Francisco Seals were one such team from the WHL.
-The NHL awarded an expansion team to Barry Van Gerbig for the San Francisco Bay area.
+The NHL awarded an expansion team to Barry Van Gerbig for the San Francisco Bay Area.
 Van Gerbig decided to purchase the WHL club with the intent of bringing them into the NHL as an expansion team the following season.

 Van Gerbig had planned to have the team play in a new arena in San Francisco, but the new arena was never built.
 He decided to move the team across the Bay from the Cow Palace in Daly City to Oakland to play in the new Oakland–Alameda County Coliseum Arena.
 He renamed the club the California Seals.
 This was done in an attempt to appeal to fans from San Francisco, and to address complaints from the other NHL teams that Oakland was not considered a major league city and would not be a draw for fans.

 A year later, Van Gerbig brought the Seals into the NHL as an expansion team.
-The team participated with the other five expansion teams in the 1967 NHL Expansion Draft; however, the terms imposed by the established Original Six teams were very one-sided in their favor.
+The team participated with the other five expansion teams in the 1967 NHL expansion draft; however, the terms imposed by the established Original Six teams were very one-sided in their favor.
 The existing NHL teams were permitted to protect nearly all of their best players, thus the players available for selection were mostly castoffs, aging players well past their prime and career minor leaguers.
 To bolster their roster and also to maintain a semblance of familiarity and continuity for existing Seals fans, the team retained a portion of the club's WHL roster such as Charlie Burns, George Swarbrick, Gerry Odrowski, Tom Thurlby, and Ron Harris.

-The Bay Area was not considered a particularly lucrative hockey market; however, the terms of a new television agreement with CBS called for two of the expansion teams to be located in California and other than the Kings there were no other prospective franchise applicants of similar pedigree to the Seals.
+The Bay Area was not considered a particularly lucrative ice hockey market; however, the terms of a new television agreement with CBS called for two of the expansion teams to be located in California and other than the Los Angeles Kings there were no other prospective franchise applicants of similar pedigree to the Seals.
 Nevertheless, while the WHL Seals had drawn well at the Cow Palace the team drew poorly in Oakland once they entered the NHL.
 The plan to bring fans in from San Francisco failed, and on November 6, 1967, Van Gerbig announced that the team's name would be changed to the Oakland Seals (although the league did not register the change until December 8 to focus more on the East Bay).